Gramática inglesa de nivel avanzado paso a paso (English Grammar Step by Step)

 She arrived home very late, which annoyed her parents.

 He gave the secretary a memo.
 She handed it over to the boss.

 He gave the secretary a memo, who handed it over to the boss.

-relative clauses.
+Co-ordinating relative clauses are a subclass of non-defining relative clauses.
 They do not describe their antecedents, but give extra information about it.
 Compare the following:

 Adam, who is in hospital, wants to see you immediately.